tunedin-ctrl/overthewire-wargames/leviathan/leviathan5.md

 Cannot find /tmp/file.log
 ```

-Pretty much what we had expected.
-So, we could try copying the password file into the tmp file and get the password there.
+Pretty much what we had observed using `objdump`.
+Now, we have confirmed our suspicions and could try copying the password file into the tmp file and use that as a lever to get the password.

-Since copying the password file directly results in a permission denied error, we can attempt to create a symbolic link pointing to the password file:
+However, copying the password file directly results in a permission denied error.
+To deal with this, we can create a symbolic link pointing to the password file from our temporary file:
 ```
 leviathan5@gibson:~$ cp  /etc/leviathan_pass/leviathan6 /tmp/file.log
 cp: cannot open '/etc/leviathan_pass/leviathan6' for reading: Permission denied